kubernetes/kubernetes/docs/proposals/security-context-constraints.md

 An administrator may wish to create a resource in a namespace that runs with escalated privileges.
-By allowing security context constraints to operate on both the requesting user and pod's service account administrators are able to create pods in namespaces with elevated privileges based on the administrator's security context constraints.
+By allowing security context constraints to operate on both the requesting user and the pod's service account, administrators are able to create pods in namespaces with elevated privileges based on the administrator's security context constraints.